alphagov/govuk-content-metadata/README.md

 The pipeline is currently bundled into the following Docker image, hosted on Artifact Registry: `europe-west2-docker.pkg.dev/cpto-content-metadata/cpto-content-metadata-docker-repo/entity-inference-bulk:latest`

 The pipeline relies on the availability of a spacy NER model which is downloaded when the pipeline's Docker image is built.
 At the moment, the latest model, which the pipeline is using, is:
-- `cpto-content-metadata/models/mdl_ner_trf_b1_b4`
+- `gs://cpto-content-metadata/models/mdl_ner_trf_b1_b4`

 Please update the Dockerfile and rebuild the image if the model changes.

 ## Required Permissions

-To run the pipeline on GCP, the inference uses the `cpto-content-metadata` service account associated to the `cpto-content-metadata` Google Project.
+To run the pipeline on GCP, the inference uses the `cpto-content-metadata-sa` service account associated to the `cpto-content-metadata` Google Project.
 The following permissions must be enabled:

 - Storage Object Creator (roles/storage.objects.create) - required to enable writing of pipeline outputs to Google Storage
 - BigQuery Data Editor (roles/bigquery.tables.create) - required to read / create / write to output tables